skip navigation

 During the school year, we will have three different sessions for training- fall, winter, and spring.
 Registrations will need to be completed for the start of each season.
 There is no fee for registration though, you are required to have an updated sports physical.
 The sessions will remain at Two Rivers High School and our athletic coaches will be involved.
 The Off-Season training will require students to follow the program on Teambuildr.
 Teambuildr can be accessed through our weight room iPads as phones and headphones are not allowed.

 Any athletes in a sport during the season DO NOT register for this, in-season training is built into your sport practices.
-Students in Strength Classes will also not register for this, as they will have very similar workouts.
-If you are in any sports, it is VERY important to train for strength & speed year round!!
+Students in Strength Classes will also not register for this, as they will have very similar workouts & we run low on space.
+If you are in any sports, it is VERY important to train for strength & speed year round!

 Register Here